 To deliver value to your readers, you need to write about things they want to know about, not just what you want to tell them.

 Do you really know what your audience is interested in?

 If not, then that’s your absolute most important mission at this stage.
 Keep in mind that understanding your audience is much different than the activity of simply doing keyword research and identifying opportunities that could bring in readers.
 That’s attempting to solve your traffic problem backwards.

-The goal is not figuring out what topics are popular in general.
+The goal is not figuring out which topics are popular in general.
 You’re trying to figure out what your audience wants to know, as it relates to your own interests.

 Anyone can spend ten minutes researching which keywords get a ton of search traffic on the Internet and start writing a blog post to go after those phrases.

-But that's not how you build genuine relationships (or devise a long-term blog business plan) with your readers and leave them wanting to come back for more.
+But that’s not how you build genuine relationships (or devise a long-term blog business plan) with your readers and leave them wanting to come back for more.